jennapederson/cli-crash-course/14_dotfiles.md

 ## Dotfile Resources

-GitHub has a great resource of other people's dotfiles: https://dotfiles.github.io/
+GitHub has a great resource of other people's dotfiles: https://dotfiles.github.io/.

+And you can find mine, right here: https://github.com/jennapederson/dotfiles.

 Back: [Super User](13_super_user.md)
 Forward: [Customizing Your Shell](15_shell_customization.md)